Raspberry Pi 3G-4G/LTE Base Shield V2

 This is a handy interface bridge between Mini PCIe 3G/4G/LTE modules and Raspberry Pi.
 You can easily insert a Mini PCIe module in this shield then start using high-speed cellular internet with your Raspberry Pi.
 You also need to get a UC20 Mini PCle 3G Module or EC25 Mini PCle 4G/LTE Module and Antennas to make this product works.

-Adding ultra-fast cellular internet communication feature to your Raspberry Pi has never been easier until you get this shield.
+Adding ultra-fast cellular internet communication features to your Raspberry Pi has never been easier until you get this shield.
 This is a handy interface bridge between Mini PCIe 3G/4G/LTE modules and Raspberry Pi.
 You can easily insert a Mini PCIe module in this shield then start using cellular internet with your Raspberry Pi.
 Both UART and USB communication with modules is available.

 It can be used as an LTE modem or dongle.
 If you’re looking for a Raspberry Pi LTE HAT for applications like Raspberry Pi video streaming or high-speed data transferring, this Sixfab Base Shield is here to help.
 Making a remote controllable LTE Wi-Fi Hotspot, high-speed GPS tracking, VoIP, more and more use case is possible with his add-on board.

 Depends on your region and data rate need, you can choose an LTE module from a variety of options are available in the market from different cellular module vendors.
 The full list of the compatible modules mentioned below.
-For a global 3G coverage, we suggest Quectel UC20 3G Module, and for high-speed LTE connection, we suggest Quectel EC25 LTE Module, are available at Sixfab right now.
+For global 3G coverage, we suggest Quectel UC20 3G Module, and for high-speed LTE connection, we suggest Quectel EC25 LTE Module, are available at Sixfab right now.

 - Fully compatible with Raspberry Pi models that have the 40-pin GPIO header (4, 3, 2, B+, A+, Zero)